 In conclusion, my typing speed with the abbreviations was around 90 WPM (words per minute, 1 word = 5 characters) when typing “easy” texts and a bit lower when having to use a lot of complex abbreviations (requiring mental arithmetic).
 Now, a week after I ditched the abbreviations, my typing speed is climbing towards 100 WPM, and I am quite confident it will surpass 100 WPM after I beat that constant urge to press my “•” key.

 3. Occasional technical issues.
 AutoHotkey expands abbreviations via automatic backspacing and then inputting the real word.
 This may cause problems in software that uses nonstandard behaviour of the backspace key.
 For example, autocomplete in a web browser always selects the rest of the suggested word or phrase, so hitting backspace once only erases the suggestion but not what you typed.

 If I typed “j” and press the “•” key, instead of the expected “how” (“j” was the abbreviation of “how” in my system), I would get “jhow” in the address bar.
 Little things like that could get quite annoying after a while.

 4. Using someone else’s computer was hell.
 I developed very good muscle memory for the most used abbreviations—which, of course, became utterly useless when I was using someone else’s computer.
 Using any other keyboard led to a huge error rate because I would constantly type an abbreviation instead of the word I was supposed to type, only to realize that there was no “•” key.

 5. Abbreviations may limit your vocabulary.
 The brain is a lazy animal.
 When it has a choice between two words, only one of which has an abbreviation, it is likely to choose the one that requires significantly less typing.
-I think that using the abbreviations for years may have influenced my writing style in an artificial way—but, of course, this is just a theory.
+I think that using the abbreviations for years may have influenced my writing style in an artificial way, limiting my linguistic creativity.

 Will I use abbreviations ever again?